 - In a small bowl or measuring cup, dissolve the yeast in 1/2 cup of warm water.
 Set this bowl aside.

-- In the bowl of your stand mixer fitted with the paddle attachment, beat the butter and honey until thoroughly combined.
+- In the bowl of your stand mixer fitted with the paddle attachment, beat the butter, honey and zest until thoroughly combined.

 - Add the eggs, buttermilk, and the yeasty water mixture and beat until well combined.

 - Add in the vital wheat gluten and the salt, mix until combined and then switch to the dough hook.

 - Add in 2 cups of the flour and mix.

 - Then add in just enough flour so that the dough just comes together.
 Depending on the day, you may need a bit of extra flour.
 I've had to add up to an extra cup before!